DongxuanZhu/EvoGameFBA/README.md

 By testing auxotroph growth in monoculture, I find the thresholds resembles the best intracellular amino acid concentrations of Isoleucine/Lysine.
 ![Monoculture tests indicating Isoleucine/Lysine auxotroph growth under different forced metabolite exchange intensities](https://github.com/DongxuanZhu/EvoGameFBA/assets/115150156/e2a91a43-27e5-438e-b7e1-3dca18613442)

-2.  $\color{midnightblue}{\normalsize{\textsf{Reacquisition of public goods in shared environment supports better co-existence of consortia members}}}$.
+2.  $\color{midnightblue}{\normalsize{\textsf{Reacquisition of public goods in shared environment supports better co-existence of consortia members}}}$

-By excluding reacquisition of public goods by all strains, I find the syntrophic microbial consortium is invaded in all scenarios.
-Compared to its survival when reacquisition is considered, the results indicate that stable environment allowing public goods accumulation/reacquisition can facilitate maintenance of syntrophic consortia.
+By excluding reacquisition of public goods by all strains, I find the syntrophic microbial consortia are invaded in all scenarios.
+Compared to their survival when reacquisition is considered, the results indicate that stable environment allowing public goods accumulation/reacquisition can facilitate maintenance of syntrophic consortia.
 ![Reacquisition of public goods in shared environment supports better co-existence of consortia members](https://github.com/DongxuanZhu/EvoGameFBA/assets/115150156/e8da4913-a9da-41d5-b8ca-6ed39d1040c3)

 $\color{darkorange}{\Huge{\textsf{Why...}}}$